FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 To now evaluate this model, we gonna use a 10-fold cross-validation and split off a validation set from the training set in each split to calculate $\sigma^2$ and fit our correction term.
 The cross-validation will give us some indication about the variance in our results.
-In each split of these 10 splits, we then fit the model and predict using the
+In each of these 10 splits, we then fit the model and predict using the

 1. raw, i.e. untransformed, target,
 2. log-transformed target with no correction,